bitquery/tendermint-address/README.md

-# tendermint-address
+# PubKeyMultisigThreshold tendermint address encoder

-Simple web service to encode tendermint addresses, for example, for Cosmos blockchain.
+Simple web service to encode PubKeyMultisigThreshold tendermint addresses, for example, for Cosmos blockchain.

+To calculate PubKeyMultisigThreshold address in Tendermint, need to get all public keys, encode as structure using amino encoding and calculate SHA256, and truncate to 20 bytes.

+As Amino encoding only implemented on Go, web service is needed to calculate addresses on other languages.

 ## Running